pulumi/docs/content/blog/getting-started-with-k8s-part2/index.md

 A Deployment is a higher-level object that manages declarative updates for Pods and ReplicaSets.
 But first, let’s look at ReplicaSets, which are a set of Pods running the same application at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.
 A ReplicaSet creates and deletes Pods as needed to meet the criteria of the declared state, and uses Labels and Selectors to determine which Pods to manage.

 A Deployment is a higher-level abstraction that manages ReplicaSets by updating Pods.
 Deployments are commonly used instead of directly using ReplicaSets because the Deployment controller manages updates to the desired state at a controlled rate.
-For example, you can specify a Rolling Update to limit the downtime of an application.
+For example, you can specify a rolling update to limit the downtime of an application.

 ## Examples